fusion-io/authenticate/README.md

 ```

-If you are using `Token` protocol, your Identity Provider should looks like:
+If you are using `Token` protocol, your Identity Provider should look like:

 ```javascript